This week’s post appears early due to special circumstances. I’ve just received this letter from the Seasteading Institute:

 I also offer a (much warmer) apology to Patri and TSI.
 Our conflict can best be summed up under the Hollywood chestnut of “creative differences.”
 UR is simply not a good match for TSI.
 Our goals and ideas are similar in some ways; our tactics are very different.
 Despite my reclusiveness and anonymity, I am actually (like Hitler) a compelling public speaker, and it would have been fun to practice my pitch on an unsuspecting audience.
 Alas, it will have to happen some other time.

 (Note that Professor Hanson, displaying his Buck Harkness nature once again, has a different reaction: he has offered to debate me in any mutually convenient forum.
 In fact, he thinks we could sell tickets—and he’s probably right.
 This probably would have already happened, if not for the East Coast—West Coast thing.
-Anyone with the means to facilitate such a Tupac-Biggie throwdown should contact us, so I can cap this nigga once and for all.)
+Anyone with the means to facilitate such a Tupac-Biggie throwdown should contact us, so I can cap this neighbor once and for all.)

 In case anyone is disappointed or confused, I want to explain the incompatibility of our approaches, and in particular the reason that TSI is so intent on wooing professors, while UR is so intent on reviling them.
-Had I understood the former (and had I not discovered that Professor Romer was scheduled to present at the same conference, before I posted “Cromer to Romer,” but after I’d already written most of it; in general, UR posts are drafted entirely on Wednesday nights, with minimal revision) I would have refrained from calling him a faggot.
+Had I understood the former (and had I not discovered that Professor Romer was scheduled to present at the same conference, before I posted “Cromer to Romer,” but after I’d already written most of it; in general, UR posts are drafted entirely on Wednesday nights, with minimal revision) I would have refrained from calling him a maggot.
 For Patri’s sake, not his.

 While TSI is pursuing its goals in many ways at once, so far as I can tell the thrust of its PR effort is to convince at least the educated minority that seasteading is not the harebrained crackpot idea it may seem at first glance, but in fact a sensible and intelligent project which sensible, intelligent people can support or at least understand.